 Human wildlife conflict is a serious issue in British Columbia, and each year too many bears and other wildlife are killed because of human decisions and behaviour.

-However, there are a variety of simple things that each of us can do that make a big difference in preventing human wildlife conflicts.
-When endorsed and supported by an entire community, these activities have the power to prevent dangerous wildlife from entering our communities, and becoming a public safety concern.
+But there are simple things that we can do to help prevent human-wildlife conflicts.
+When endorsed and supported by a community, these activities have the power to prevent dangerous wildlife from entering our communities and becoming a public safety concern.

 - How to report human-wildlife conflict to the B.C.
 Conservation Officer Service

 - Learn about different species in B.C. and staying safe around wildlife

 Conservation Officer Service’s predator statistics are updated monthly and summarize Report All Poachers and Polluters (RAPP) calls and the actions Conservation Officers took.